Expedia

 Packaging usability findings for sponsors

-I learned how powerful behavioral measures, like task completion, click patterns, and frustration indicators, can be when paired with think-aloud protocols and post-task ratings.
+Behavioral measures matter: Task completion rates, click patterns, and frustration indicators proved powerful when paired with think-aloud protocols and post-task ratings.